bradp/vv/README.md

 * Url to zip file
 * WordPress.org slug

-The options for plugins, themes, and widgets correspond to the equivalent [WP CLI](http://wp-cli.org) option.
+The options for plugins, themes, widgets, and menus correspond to the equivalent [WP CLI](http://wp-cli.org) option.

 For options, demo content, and constants, please note the `::` as a separator between the key and value.